Henri Cochet: Breakthrough season (1928)

 1928 was the first year of Cochet's hegemony of the world rankings.
 This was the result of his overall season, that as usual commenced on the French Riviera.
 Prior to that he was drafted into a Queen's Club – Sporting Club de Paris warm-up team challenge.
 He contributed to the Parisian victory with two mixed and a singles win.
 The following month he swept almost all available Riviera titles from February to March.
 He kicked off the tour by winning his first mixed New Courts L.T.C title with his U.S. Championships partner Eileen Bennett.
 In February he successfully defended his Métropole Club and Gallia L.T.C. singles titles by defeating Henry Mayes twice in a row.
 In the Monaco Cup at the La Festa Country Club Cochet turned the tide from two sets down against two-times reigning champion Béla von Kehrling, the first meeting of a rivalry that continued onward into the year.
 They both reached the mixed doubles final, which remained unplayed and the prize was divided.
 The Cochet – Brugnon pair also won the Butler Cup there (reserved for doubles of the same nationality).
 At the Nice Lawn Tennis Club tournament they met again for the singles contest and Cochet won in straight sets.
 Cochet completed his second triple crown there.
 In Menton at the official Riviera Championships eventual singles victor Von Kehrling and former Danish Champion Erik Worm warded off Cochet and Count Salm in the doubles final.
 In the mixed Von Kehrling and Cilly Aussem beat the seasoned duo Cochet–Bennett.
 His third Côte d'Azur Championships trophy was granted to him after Otto Froitzheim traveled home before the final and gave him a walkover.
 One week later at the 50th Cannes Championships he reached the final to face Henry Mayes again, but due to misunderstandings he was 10 minutes late and had been defaulted from the tournament.
 Subsequently, he lost the mixed doubles match alongside Phyllis Satterthwaite and only found his form in the doubles with Jack Hillyard at the expense of their opponents Count Salm and Worm.
 In April at the Biarritz tournament Cochet routed compatriot Roger George in four sets.
-He was victorious in Marseilles versus Emmanuel du Plaix and in the mixed with Cilly Aussem.
+He was victorious in Marseille versus Emmanuel du Plaix and in the mixed with Cilly Aussem.
 The Miramar L.T.C. tournament in Juan-les-Pins resulted in a three set final between René Gallèpe of Monaco and Cochet and ended in favor of the Frenchman.